Access Renovations

 Open Space is embarking on an exciting development in the management of our 510 Fort St facility and our ability to accommodate folks into the space.

-We are closed for a nine month renovation project.
+We are closed for a year-long renovation project.
 When complete, the facility renovations will increase access to second floor programming and operations.
-The renovations include; an elevator, from the ground floor up to the gallery level, a seismic shear wall, that will increase the seismic rating of the building, a new stairwell, and open foyer for access to the elevator, automatic front door, accessed by buttons inside and out, and universal washrooms, with gender-neutral stalls.
+The renovations include: an elevator, from the ground floor up to the gallery level; a seismic shear wall, that will increase the seismic rating of the building; a new stairwell, and open foyer for access to the elevator; automatic front door, accessed by buttons inside and out; and universal washrooms, with gender-neutral stalls.

 “The Open Space Artist-Run Centre at 510 Fort Street has been our home for the past fifty-one years and we are thankful to the founders of the society for having the foresight to purchase the building in the 1970’s,” said Open Space Executive Director Doug Jarvis.
 “We are excited to upgrade access to our space so that we can better accommodate all members of the Open Space community, including those who utilize assistive devices and mobility aids.”

-Open Space is working with Number TEN Architectural Group on the renovation and has hired Cascadia West Contracting Ltd. as the general contractor for the project.
+Open Space is working with Number TEN Architectural Group on the renovation and has contracted Cascadia West Contracting Ltd. as the general contractor for the project.

-Koto Restaurant located on the main floor of 510 Fort Street will remain open during the renovations.
+Koto Sushi Izakaya located on the main floor of 510 Fort Street will remain open during the renovations.

 Renovation Updates